| Kent Good Times Dispatch

 Although we were adults volunteering, they were their own family.
 They

 took care of themselves, but they welcomed us into their lives."
+He spoke of one young man, Emanuel, who had

 suffered severe head injuries in a car accident.
 "He's beautiful," Mr.